 I have already described my basic exercise of being aware of all the fingers and toes.

 I often combine fingers and toes together, and then often start feeling all the channels and nerves – inter-related and connected with each finger and toe – running through the legs, arms and body.

-Sometime later, it's a whole new dimension to go through the spaces in between the fingers where all the soft parts are, its easy to feel these soft parts because they are more sensitive and maybe(?) where all the nerves are.
+It's a whole new dimension to go through the spaces in between the fingers where all the soft parts are, its easy to feel these soft parts because they are more sensitive and where all the nerves are.

 When you've more time and motivation – going through the vertebrae in the spinal column is invigorating, and going through the spaces between the vertebrae is the next step.

 Imagination Healing (continued)Healing can involve imagining colours or sounds inside and around your body.
 Or imagining someone you love and trust laying their hands on your body, or even feeling inside your body, imagine being massaged.
 Imagine inserting acupuncture needles, or anything you have found to be helpful in practice.

 You can also focus humming to vibrate and to relax any stiff parts of the body.